Brad Bolman

 My research focuses on the production and transformation of knowledge about organisms and life in science, medicine, and technology, exploring intersections with environmental history and the history of capitalism.
 I am on the job market in 2024-2025 and would love to join your department.

-"Dog Fight: The Animal Experimentation Debate in Twentieth-Century Chicago," an exhibit for Chicago's Hanna Holborn Gray Special Collections Research Center, co-curated with Zoë Lescaze, opened in May 2023 and explored the history of the "Arvey Ordinance" and the American fight over research use of pound dogs.
+"Dog Fight," an exhibit for Chicago's Hanna Holborn Gray Special Collections Research Center, co-curated with Zoë Lescaze, opened in May 2023 and explored the history of the "Arvey Ordinance" and the American fight over research use of pound dogs.
 I created a short companion game that you can play here.

 Moving from large, charismatic organisms to small, enigmatic ones, my second book project looks at the history of mycology.
 An amorphous discipline defined for centuries by the contributions of botanists, amateur collectors, medical researchers, and industrial scientists, I use shifting ideas about what fungi are and do to investigate our understandings of life and liveliness, situated within a transnational story about science, data, labor, and capitalism.
 For this and subsequent projects, I'm represented by Allison Devereux.